marklchaves/caughtmyeye/README.md

 ## work in progress

-I'm migrating my main portfolio on [marklchaves.com](https://marklchaves.com) over to this site.
-It will be a slow work in progress.
+I've migrating my portfolios from [marklchaves.com](https://marklchaves.com) over to this site.

-marklchaves.com is a WordPress site running on SiteGround.
-I hope to have that shut down by the end of 2019.
+marklchaves.com was a WordPress site running on SiteGround.
+I hope to have that shut down by the end of 2019. **Update**: shutdown mid-March 2020.

 CaughtMyEye.dev's first gallery showcases my photos of **surabaya**--Indonesia's second largest city.
 For this collection, I added some custom code to support _art direction_ responsive web design.
 This means now I can supply a mobile friendly (portrait) hero that will display by default (mobile first), but will be overridden by it's _landscape_ version on screens `768px` and larger.
 Get on the [live demo on my surabaya gallery](https://caughtmyeye.dev/photography/surabaya/).
 Switch from desktop to mobile.
 Notice how the _becak_ driver stays (partially) in the frame on small devices.
 Without this code, he would be completely "hacked" out of the screen.